 Bali

-Bali has a wide variety of beaches, from white-sandy to volcanic black-sandy ones.
+Bali has various beaches, from white-sandy to volcanic black-sandy ones.
 You can relax on the shores under the tropical sunlight and take in the splendid view before your eyes.
 Diving and snorkelling are also popular in Bali and will allow you to see amazing underwater scenery.

 How to Get There?

 Bali is easily accessible by air or sea.
 Direct flights land in Bali from all over the world, and internal flights arrive from the major cities of Indonesia.
-You can also take the ferry from Java or Lombok to Bali and vice versa.
+You can also take the ferry from Java or Lombok to Bali.

 Tahiti

 Tahiti is an island of waterfalls, lush jungles, extinct volcanic mountains, stunning beaches, and tropical flora; you can call it the land of dreams.
-Each Tahitian island boasts stunning landscapes and jaw-dropping scenery over the Pacific
+Each Tahitian island boasts breathtaking landscapes and jaw-dropping scenery over the Pacific.

-Tahiti has numerous pristine beaches where you can sunbathe while enjoying a tropical drink with a magnificent view.
+Tahiti has numerous pristine beaches where you can sunbathe while enjoying a tropical drink and magnificent views.
 Beaches vary between black sand beaches found on the East Coast and white sand beaches on the West Coast.
 Tahitian shores also provide many enjoyable activities, including surfing, snorkelling, diving, and jet skiing.

-One of the best things to do is to discover the pleasant culture and traditions of Tahiti.
-You can visit the Museum of Tahiti and The Islands to feel the ancient energy and learn about their history.
-Let loose and learn some Tahitian songs and dances and feel the freedom.
+One of the best things to do is discover Tahiti’s pleasant culture and traditions.
+You can visit the Museum of Tahiti and the Islands to feel the ancient energy and learn about their history.
+Let loose and learn some Tahitian songs and dances to feel the freedom.

 How to Get There?